Dempo SC: Gaining prominence (1980–2000)

+Later years (2000–present)

-The club then won their first international tournament named POMIS Cup in Malé, defeating New Radiant SC.
-The club then won the Rovers Cup again by beating Mohun Bagan again and were then one of the original 12 teams in the first National Football League in 1996.
-The club then got relegated in 1999–2000 but got promoted the very next season, and then the club won their first NFL championship in 2004.
-Dempo also won the last NFL Season.
-Later, they clinched the Durand Cup title, thrashing JCT FC by 2–0 in the 2006 final.
+Dempo won their first NFL championship in 2004.
+They also won the last NFL season.
+Later, they clinched Durand Cup title, thrashing JCT Mills by 2–0 in the 2006 final.
 Dempo then won the maiden I-League season in 2007–08.
-As a result of this title win, Dempo played in AFC competition in 2008 during the 2008 AFC Cup, and ended their campaign as semi-finalist.
-They again won the league in 2009–10 and 2011–12.
+As a result of this title win, Dempo played in AFC competition in 2008 during the 2008 AFC Cup, and ended their campaign as semi-finalist, losing to Lebanese club Safa 5–1 in aggregate.
+They again won the domestic league in 2009–10 and 2011–12.

 In 2011, Dempo signed Trinidadian and Tobago international Densill Theobald as marquee player, who represented his nation at the 2006 FIFA World Cup.
 After the 2012–13 season, where Dempo finished in 5th place, they parted ways with their most successful coach Armando Colaco, with whom they had won 5 League titles.
 They appointed Arthur Papas, who had previously been the head coach of the Indian U23 Men's National Team.

 Dempo finished their 2013–14 campaign with a 4th-place finish.

 In March 2015, after losing their final match to fellow Goan and relegation threatened club Salgaocar 2–0, they got relegated for the first time from I-league and later participated in I-League 2nd Division.
-The club was hit by numerous injuries, which had ruined their season.

-Before the start of the 2016–17 season, Dempo, along with fellow Goan football clubs, Salgaocar FC and Sporting Clube, announced their withdrawal from the I-League.
+In 2015–16 I-League Second Division season, they clinched title.
+Then, the club was hit by numerous injuries, which had ruined their season in the top division.
+Before the start of the 2016–17 season, Dempo, along with fellow Goan clubs, Salgaocar FC and Sporting Clube, announced their withdrawal from the I-League.
 After their withdrawal from I-League, Dempo participated later editions of the I-League 2nd Division, the second tier of Indian football league system.

 In the 2021–22 Goa Professional League season, Samir Naik managed Dempo end decade long wait, and clinched the title in style.
 In February–March 2023, the club participated in Stafford Challenge Cup in Bangalore.
+In July 2023, Dempo roped in Scottish-Indian football pundit and manager Pradhyum Reddy as club's CEO.
+The club later won GFA Charity Cup in August 2023, beating Sporting Goa in final.
+In that month of the same year, Dempo gained an I-League 3 spot to compete in the inaugural edition.
+In that edition, they reached play-offs, finished second and secured promotion to I-League 2.
+The club ended their I-League 2 campaign on a high note with 27 points in 14 matches, achieved second place and earned promotion to the 2024–25 I-League.
+Thus, Dempo returned to the I-League after a gap of nine years.